Clubs provide opportunities to watch, review and make film. Start yours today.

 Reading time 3 mins

-There are many free tickets still available for the nearly 3000 screenings taking place across 550 venues in the UK
+There are many free places still available for the 3,000 screenings taking place across 550 venues across the UK.
+We've cherry-picked some of the most exciting!

 Reading time 5 mins